Mecki Mark Men: Second lineup: late 1968–1971

 1968 marked a big shift in Swedish youth culture as political protests erupted all over Europe.
 Demonstrations against the Vietnam War had started in Sweden the previous year, and future prime minister Olof Palme marched against it in his capacity as Minister of Education.
 Many Swedes were also involved in campaigns in support of the environment or against apartheid.
 On May 3 activists protested the participation of apartheid nations Rhodesia and South Africa in the international Swedish Open tennis competition held in the resort town of Båstad, resulting in a violent clash between Swedish police and demonstrators.
 A calmer protest at Stockholm University led students to occupy their Student Union Building at Holländargatan for four days.
 Amidst all this Mecki Bodemark landed a role in a mainstream reflection of activist and hippie counterculture when he, protest singer Hawkey Franzén, and the three members of Baby Grandmothers were musicians and cast members in Hår, the Swedish version of the popular musical Hair.
 The musical ran at Stockholm's Scalateatern from September 1968 through April 1969, playing a total of 155 shows, and the cast recorded a Swedish language version of the soundtrack with Bodemark and the others as the backing band.

 During Hår's Christmas break, Bodemark and the Baby Grandmothers toured again with Finnish singer Anki Lindqvist, this time to Prague, accompanied by avant garde musician M. A. Numminen.
 They arrived to a city still occupied by Soviet tanks from the Warsaw Pact invasion of Czechoslovakia that had followed the Prague Spring.
 The band played several clubs backing Lindqvist and then playing selected songs from Hair (in English) mixed with experimental music.
 Their last gig in Prague was a huge concert to some 10,000 people, ending with a sing-along to "Let the Sunshine In."
-Before returning to Sweden, the band made appearances on Czechoslovakian radio and TV as a follow-up to their concert success.
+Before returning to Sweden, the band made appearances on Czechoslovak radio and TV as a follow-up to their concert success.
 Shortly after MMM's departure, Czechoslovakia's government began its campaign of Normalization.
 The country's mánička (the Czech term for hippie) counterculture and affiliated music was persecuted by the state and forced underground.